httpwg/http-extensions/CONTRIBUTING.md

 the `proposal` label.

 When a new draft is published, the design issues that have been closed since the last draft will be highlighted on the mailing list, to aid reviewers.

 If new information (in the judgement of the Chairs) about a decision comes to light, or there is an objection to a proposed resolution flagged with `proposal`, the issue will be reopened by the Chairs.
+Otherwise, the `proposal` flag will be removed from those issues, to denote that their resolution has been accepted.

 ## Pull Requests